AltraSol/temp/README.md

 library(vary)
 ```

-Use fuzzy_rename() when it is known that the underlying data between two
+Using fuzzy_rename() when it is known that the underlying data between
-sources is equivalent
+two sources is equivalent

 ``` r
 # The attributes of data and messy_data are the same, but naming conventions between the sources differ